 - 6.1 The adopted Fylde Local Plan to 2032 evidence base was provided by the Fylde Coast SHMA (2014) and its three Addenda, the last of which (Fylde Addendum 3: Analysis of the OAN in light of the 2014-based SNPP and SNHP (Turley, May 2017), accompanied by the Independent Assessment of the Economic Prospects of Fylde (Amion Consulting, May 2017)) gave an Objectively Assessed Need (OAN) for housing as a range of 410-430 dwellings per annum.
 This evidence was produced in accordance with NPPF12 and PPG dating from 2014.
 Following the Examination of the FLP32, the Inspector concluded that the housing requirement figure of 415 dwellings per annum was sound and appropriate to meet needs. - 6.2 Fylde Council is to carry out a Partial Review of the Fylde Local Plan to 2032.
 The Partial Review develops necessary changes to the Local Plan to accord with NPPF19, as required by paragraph 212 of NPPF19.
 In addition, it considers the issue of unmet need in Wyre, as required by paragraph 1.27 of the Fylde Local Plan to 2032.
 This requires that Fylde Council undertakes a review whether full or partial if the Wyre Local Plan is adopted with unmet housing need.
 This has occurred (see below). - 6.3 The Partial Review includes an update of Housing Needs.
 It is informed by a Local Housing Need assessment, calculated using the standard methodology in accordance with PPG, as specified in paragraph 60 of NPPF19.
-It also considers the implications of the PPG and the identified needs figure from the SHMA Fylde Addendum 3 and the recently-adopted Local Plan. - 6.4 The adopted Fylde Local Plan to 2032 allocates sites for 8,819 homes within the plan period.
+It also considers the implications of the PPG and the identified needs figure from the SHMA Fylde Addendum 3 and the recently-adopted Local Plan. - The adopted Fylde Local Plan to 2032 allocates sites for 8,819 homes within the plan period.
 This meets the needs that were identified in the Local Plan.
-The Partial Review of the Fylde Local Plan to 2032 demonstrates that the local housing need figure requires updating to 275 dwellings per annum.
+The Partial Review of the Fylde Local Plan to 2032 identifies the Local Housing Need to be 275 dwellings per annum (based on the standard method), which results in a minimum housing need figure for the plan period (2011-2032) of 6,895.
 The Fylde Local Plan to 2032 provides allocations within Fylde that exceed this figure for the plan period.
-Therefore, the Fylde Local Plan to 2032 meets needs in Fylde identified in the Partial Review of the Fylde Local Plan to 2032. - 6.5 The Partial Review of the Local Plan needs to take account of any need that cannot be met in neighbouring areas, in accordance with paragraph 65 of NPPF19.
-However, the adopted Wyre Local Plan commits Wyre Council to bringing forward a Partial Review (see below), with the objective of meeting in full the Objectively Assessed Housing Needs, and including a review of the local housing needs figure.
+Therefore, the Fylde Local Plan to 2032 meets needs in Fylde identified in the Partial Review of the Fylde Local Plan to 2032. - 6.5 The Partial Review of the Local Plan needs to take account of any need that cannot be met in neighbouring areas, in accordance with paragraphs 11, 60 and 65 of NPPF19.
+The Wyre Local Plan (2011-2031) was adopted with unmet need.
+However, it commits Wyre Council to bringing forward a Partial Review (see below), with the objective of meeting in full the Objectively Assessed Housing Needs in Wyre, and including a review of the local housing needs figure.